-To prepare students for first year internships and other employment opportunities in the TMT sector, the TMT Certificate Program provides a comprehensive, but accessible, introduction to the key principles, statutes, and regulations that are foundational to the practice of TMT law and policy development.
+To prepare students for first-year internships and other employment opportunities in the TMT sector, the TMT Certificate Program provides a comprehensive but accessible introduction to the key principles, statutes, and regulations that are foundational to the practice of TMT law and policy development.
 It examines TMT from a legal, policy, and practice-oriented perspective, requiring only a committed effort to learn — no prior TMT legal or industry knowledge is required or expected.
-The Program provides a lawyer and policy professional’s approach to the myriad legal and policy issues confounding TMT organizations, the courts, and lawmakers.
-The Program will focus on significant recent developments and the interplay of law, technology, business models, and consumer expectations.
+The TMT Certificate Program provides a lawyer and policy professional’s approach to the myriad legal and policy issues confounding TMT organizations, the courts, and lawmakers.
+The TMT Certificate Program will focus on significant recent developments and the interplay of law, technology, business models, and consumer expectations.

-The Certificate Program consists of six (6) virtual learning sessions that cover the following substantive areas of law: Administrative Law, Antitrust, Broadband, Media and Content Regulation, Telecom (Wireline and Wireless) Regulation, Privacy, Data and Cyber Security, and other regulatory and legislative issues impacting the TMT industry sector.
-In addition, the Certificate Program includes a separate module on various styles of oral and written communication, advocacy, and workplace and client interactions.
+The TMT Certificate Program consists of six (6) virtual learning sessions that cover the following substantive areas of law: Administrative Law, Antitrust, Broadband, Media and Content Regulation, Telecom (Wireline and Wireless) Regulation, Data Privacy, and Cybersecurity, and other regulatory and legislative issues impacting the TMT industry sector.
+In addition, the TMT Certificate Program includes a separate module on various styles of oral and written communication, advocacy, and workplace and client interactions.

-While completion of the Certificate Program is required for Pipeline Interns, it is open to all Pipeline applicants.
-Upon satisfactory completion of the Program requirements (i.e., complete 5 of 6 sessions, and the comment filing and mock ex parte meeting session), participants receive a Certificate of Achievement from the FCBA.
+While completion of the TMT Certificate Program is required for Diversity Pipeline Program Interns, it is open to all Diversity Pipeline Program applicants.
+Upon satisfactory completion of the TMT Certificate Program requirements, participants receive a Certificate of Achievement from the FCBA.

-Keynote: Ajit V. Pai, Partner, Searchlight Capital Partners
+Keynote: Ajit Pai, Former Chairman of the Federal Communications Commission and Partner at Searchlight Capital Partners

 Ari Q. Fitzgerald, Partner, Hogan Lovells